wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 7 So the army of the king captured the place ; and the men of Columbia fled before the men of Britain.

-8 Moreover, the wickedness which had been committed at Hampton,was noised abroad, even from the shores of Virginia to lake Champlain.
+8 Moreover, the wickedness which had been committed at Hampton, was noised abroad, even from the shores of Virginia to lake Champlain.

 9 Accordingly, all the women and children, who were able, suddenly departed from the place, lest the same thing might, peradventure, happen unto them.

 10 Neither were they deceived in judgment ; for, lo ! when the place was given up, and a covenant made, the servants of the king proved faithless.

-11 They aboded not by the contract : saying, Pisa ! ye are but yankees, therefore will we do to you as seemeth meet unto us !
+11 They abided not by the contract : saying, Pish ! ye are but yankees, therefore will we do to you as seemeth meet unto us !

-12 So they burnt the houses, and ail other things belonging to the United States, with fire.
+12 So they burnt the houses, and all other things belonging to the United States, with fire.

-13 After which they fell upon the merchandise, the goods, and the chattles of all manner of persons : Ray the persons of some of the women were abused :
+13 After which they fell upon the merchandise, the goods, and the chattles of all manner of persons : nay the persons of some of the women were abused :

 14 Meanwhile they forced others to put the burning brand to their own dwellings ; or pay them tribute.